josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 - trowel, shovel, pry bar
 - photo of burn barrel

-TODO:
-- am I liable for https://www.in.gov/dnr/rules-and-regulations/invasive-species/terrestrial-invasive-species-plants/ ?

 NOTES to maybe include?

-- What about native Trumpet Vine and Goldenrod or non-native Dandylion and White Clover?
-- How bad does it have to be to be invasive?
-- Is a grass yard with 20% natives worse than a native yard but 20% invasives?
-- How much of the USDA and IISC invasive lists are driven by economics versus ecology?

 Ultimately, you decide the future of the species.